In Swedish: Kometjakten, 1946 /

 Mumintrollet på kometjakt, 1956 /

 In Finnish: Muumipeikko ja pyrstötähti, 1955

 Comet in Moominland, is about big catastrophes and natural disasters.
-The war, which was present on people’s life while the book was written, is seen in the book for example as refugees and threatening atmosphere.
+The war, which was present in people’s lives while the book was written, is seen in the book for example as refugees and a threatening atmosphere.
 The comet destroying everything has been compared to the atomic bomb.
-These are quite exceptional topics for children’s book.
+These are quite exceptional topics for children’s books.
 Having the strength and ability to live and manage were important messages.

 The book, Kometjakten was published in Swedish (in Finland) in 1946 and few positive reviews were written about it.
 Kometjakten was published in Sweden in 1947 and it was translated into Finnish not until 1955.

 Tove Jansson used to change some of the illustrations and texts for different editions and language versions of her Moomin books and there are three different versions of the book Comet in Moominland.
-In the original version there are watercolour illustrations and in the subsequent version they are ink drawings.
-In the latest version from 1968 there are several major changes: the nature descriptions have been changed to be more like the nature is in Finland, Moominpappa wants palm wine instead of milk, and instead of silk-monkey Sniff saves the cat.
+In the original version, there are watercolour illustrations and in the subsequent version, they are ink drawings.
+In the latest version from 1968 there are several major changes: the nature descriptions have been changed to be more like nature in Finland, Moominpappa wants palm wine instead of milk, and instead of silk-monkey Sniff saves the cat.

 The first Moomin book: The Moomins and the Great Flood, 1945